We earn commissions from brands listed on this site, which influences how listings are presented.

 Silver's unique physical and chemical properties make it a valuable metal for a wide range of industrial applications.
 It is a good conductor of electricity and is widely used in the electronics industry to make components for electronic devices such as cell phones, televisions, and computers.
 Sterling silver, which contains at least 92.5% silver, is commonly used in jewelry and silver tableware, where appearance is important.

 Additionally, as silver has antimicrobial properties, it is used in the medical field to make wound dressings, surgical instruments, and medical implants.
-It is also used in the automotive industry to make catalysts for diesel engines.
+In the automotive industry, modern catalytic converters predominantly use platinum‑group metals (platinum, palladium, rhodium); silver catalysts are niche or research applications.

 The reflectivity of silver makes it ideal for use in mirrors.
 Silver coatings are utilized in the production of printed circuits, while silver bromide and iodide have played a crucial role in the history of photography due to their light sensitivity.
 Despite the emergence of modern digital photography, silver salts remain significant in creating high-quality images and safeguarding against unauthorized replication.